kamilaworonicz-ba/hostess-application-onboarding-improvement/doc/01_problem_and_scenario.md

 > [!WARNING]
 > In the process this case study is based on, onboarding depended mainly on the **Team Leader**.
 A new hostess was shown how the application worked, but often used it independently for the first time during her first actual field shift.

-This created several recurring problems:
+This created several recurring pain points:

 - 📞 **Frequent first-week support requests.** A newly onboarded hostess could contact application support approximately **10 times during her first week**, often with basic usage questions.
 - 👤 **Onboarding depended on the individual Team Leader.** The amount and quality of training varied depending on the Team Leader's availability and approach.
 - 🏪 **Learning happened during real work.** New hostesses often encountered unfamiliar application functions while already working with customers.
 - 🧪 **Training sometimes took place in the production application.** Team Leaders occasionally allowed new hostesses to practice using their own application, which could create test survey records that later had to be manually removed by support.

+These pain points provide the basis for the functional requirements defined in [`02_requirements.md`](./02_requirements.md)

 The scenario below illustrates a typical onboarding path before the process improvement.